bjoyce3/SynMapFractBiasAnalysis/README.md

 3. The SynMap Syntenic Depth option must be set for FractBias to work

 ##Publications
-1. Lyons,E. et al. (2008) The value of nonmodel genomes and an example using SynMap within CoGe to dissect the hexaploidy that predates the ro-sids.
+1. Lyons,E. et al. (2008) The value of nonmodel genomes and an example using SynMap within CoGe to dissect the hexaploidy that predates the rosids.
 Trop.
 Plant Biol., 1, 181–190